Bruce Watson (songwriter): Musical career

-In 1990 Watson released his debut album, Politics, Sex and Religion.
-One of the tracks, "Amazon", was later covered by fellow folk artists Blackwood, Eric Bogle, and Zamponistas, as well as a number of other performers in Europe and the United States.
+In 1990 Watson released his debut album, Politics, Religion and Sex.
+One of the tracks, "Amazon", was later covered by fellow folk artists Blackwood, Eric Bogle, and Zampoñistas, as well as a number of other performers in Europe and the United States.
 In May that year, he launched his book, Songs of a Satirical Bloke, with the Canberra Times' Mike Jackson, describing him as "an academic with a wicked sense of humour".
 In April 1994 he performed at the National Folk Festival in Canberra, with the Canberra Times' reporter, Graham McDonald, describing his work as "dreadfully funny parodies".
 Also that year he issued his second album, Real World: Songs of Life, Love & Laughter.

 Watson has been called a "major Australian songwriter and performer in the folk tradition", and "an icon of the Australian folk scene."
-He has performed at over 150 folk music festivals, as well as folk clubs, coffee houses, and house concerts throughout Australia and New Zealand.
+He has performed at over 200 folk music festivals, as well as folk clubs, coffee houses, and house concerts throughout Australia, New Zealand and the United Kingdom.
 Watson has won several "songwriting awards", such as the Declan Affley Memorial Songwriting Award at the Australia National Folk Festival, the Lawson Paterson Songwriting Award at Port Fairy, and the Roddy Read Memorial Songwriting Award at Maldon Folk Festival.

-Watson collaborates with singer-songwriters Wendy Ealey and Moira Tyers in the audio-visual theme concert presentations, Unsung Heroes of Australian History, at various folk festivals and concert venues.
+Watson has collaborated with singer-songwriters Wendy Ealey and Moira Tyers in the audio-visual theme concert presentations, Unsung Heroes of Australian History, at various folk festivals and concert venues.
 He also performs with Zampoñistas, Melbourne’s Bolivian Panpipe marching band, which includes a panpipe-accompanied version of Amazon in its repertoire.

-Watson's song Lake Pedder Again from his Balance CD has appeared on The Folk Show on Radio Adelaide.
+Watson's song Lake Pedder Again from his Balance CD has appeared on The Folk Show on Radio Adelaide, and I'm on the Train has had regular airplay on ABC's Australia All Over radio show [see Australia All Over].